Start building today!

 Use hygienic practices for food safety

-Teaches how to use personal hygiene practices to prevent contamination of food that might cause food-borne illnesses.
-Requires the ability to follow predetermined organisational procedures to identify and control food hazards.
+This unit teaches you how to use personal hygiene practices to prevent contamination of food that might cause food-borne illnesses.
+It requires the ability to follow predetermined organisational procedures to identify and control food hazards.

 Prepare dishes using basic methods of cookery